 16 team playoff.
 (Ten (10) conference champions and Six (6) at-large)

-All playoff games through the Semifinal games would be played at the higher seeded teams home field.
+**All playoff games through the Semifinal games would give home field advantage to the higher seeded teams.

-All rounds leading up to the championship game would be played in consecutive weeks with the championship game being played at a Tier 1 neutral-site bowl game two weeks after the conclusion of the semi-final games.
+#7 – WEEKLY CONSECUTIVE PLAY — Every round leading up to the championship game would be played in consecutive weeks through the month of December with the championship game being played at a Tier 1 neutral-site bowl game two weeks after the conclusion of the semi-final games.

-(Note: a variation to this format could be that the semi-finals and the championship games be played on the same neutral site, Tier 1 field.)
+**Note: a variation to this format could be that the semi-final game and the championship game be played on the same neutral site, Tier 1 bowl.

 The Remaining Bowl Eligible Teams…

-These Tier 1 bowls could also choose from teams that finished the season with one or two losses but did not manage to make their respective conference championship games.
+Tier 1 bowls could also choose from teams that finished the season with one or two losses, did not manage to make their respective conference championship games, but finished with no more than two loses during the regular season.
+If there aren’t enough teams to fill those spots, teams with three losses would be selected.

-If there aren’t enough bowl eligible teams (6+ wins) to fill the remaining lower Tiered bowl games, teams that finished the regular season with a 5-7 record would be selected based on their highest APR rankings until all the bowls are filled.
+If there aren’t enough bowl eligible teams (6+ wins) to fill the remaining lower Tiered bowl games (tiers 4, 5, 6 and so on…), teams that finished the regular season with a 5-7 record would be selected based on their highest APR rankings until all the bowls are filled.

 Completion of the Bowl Games and Playoffs

-Depending on the calendar year, all bowl games and playoff games would be completed on or around the first or second week of January.
+Depending on the calendar year, all bowl games and playoff games would be completed on or around the first or second weekend of January.

 If you like this plan…share it with your friends and social media groupies.